danilolucasmd/danilolucasmd/README.md

     ]}
     additionalInformation={[
-      'I like to find the best solutions for the hardest problems', 'I am aways trying to improve myself',
+      'I like to find the best solutions for the hardest problems', 'I am always trying to improve myself',
-      'I like to work with awesome people',
+      'I love to work with awesome people',
-      'I love games',
     ]}
   />
 )